micmejia/bible-dump/NKJV/2 Samuel/2 Sam 4.md

 And they brought the head of Ishbosheth to David at Hebron, and said to the king, "Here is the head of Ishbosheth, the son of Saul your enemy, who sought your life; and the Lord has avenged my lord the king this day of Saul and his descendants."

 ###### 9
-But David answered Rechab and Baanah his brother, the sons of Rimmon the Beerothite, and said to them, "_As_ the Lord lives, who has redeemed my life from all adversity,
+But David answered Rechab and Baanah his brother, the sons of Rimmon the Beerothite, and said to them, "As the Lord lives, who has redeemed my life from all adversity,

 ###### 10
-when someone told me, saying, 'Look, Saul is dead,' thinking to have brought good news, I arrested him and had him executed in Ziklag--the one who _thought_ I would give him a reward for _his_ news.
+when someone told me, saying, 'Look, Saul is dead,' thinking to have brought good news, I arrested him and had him executed in Ziklag--the one who thought I would give him a reward for his news.

 ###### 11
 How much more, when wicked men have killed a righteous person in his own house on his bed?
 Therefore, shall I not now require his blood at your hand and remove you from the earth?"

 ###### 12
-So David commanded his young men, and they executed them, cut off their hands and feet, and hanged _them_ by the pool in Hebron.
-But they took the head of Ishbosheth and buried _it_ in the tomb of Abner in Hebron.
+So David commanded his young men, and they executed them, cut off their hands and feet, and hanged them by the pool in Hebron.
+But they took the head of Ishbosheth and buried it in the tomb of Abner in Hebron.